Daniel Sasso

-Daniel Ignacio Sasso Pacheco (born 12 November 1982) is a Venezuelan football manager, currently in charge of Universidad Central.
+Daniel Ignacio Sasso Pacheco (born 12 November 1982) is a Venezuelan football manager.

 Career

 Born in Caracas, Sasso worked at Deportivo La Guaira's under-15 and under-16 squads before being named manager of the under-20 team in February 2018.
 He was also an assistant of Martín Carrillo in the Venezuela under-20 national team.

 On 16 June 2021, Sasso was appointed manager of Primera División side Universidad Central.
 On 4 May of the following year, he left the club on a mutual agreement, but returned to the role exactly one year later.

+Sasso led UCV to the league title in 2025 after a 68-year absence, and also won the 2025 Copa Venezuela to give the club their first-ever cup title and domestic double.
+On 16 August 2026, however, he left by mutual consent.